Sanjay Kalra: Education

-Kalra is a graduate of Christian Medical College, Ludhiana. he completed his post-graduation (MD) in Medicine at Pandit Bhagwat Dayal Sharma Post Graduate Institute of Medical Sciences, Rohtak, and fellowship (DM) in Endocrinology and Metabolism at All India Institutes of Medical Sciences, New Delhi.
+Kalra is a graduate of Christian Medical College, Ludhiana.
+He completed his post-graduation (MD) in Medicine at Pandit Bhagwat Dayal Sharma Post Graduate Institute of Medical Sciences, Rohtak, and fellowship (DM) in Endocrinology and Metabolism at All India Institutes of Medical Sciences, New Delhi.

-Professional contribution
+Professional Contribution

 Kalra has established Bharti Hospital, Karnal, which provides clinical care, research, training, and education in endocrinology.
 As executive editor (2011–15), he worked to establish the Indian Journal of Endocrinology and Metabolism (IJEM) as India's second-best scientific journal (Google Metrix).
 He also serves as an executive editor, Thyroid Research and Practice, and associate editor, Diabetic Medicine Editor, Diabetic Medicine (UK).
-He works as an international advisory member for various journals, including US Endocrinology, Sri Lankan Journal of Diabetes Endocrinology and Metabolism (SLJDEM), Journal of Pakistan Medical Association, and Journal of Diabetes Endocrinology Association of Nepal (JDEAN).
+He works as an international advisory member for various journals, including US Endocrinology, Sri Lankan Journal of Diabetes Endocrinology and Metabolism (SLJDEM), Journal of Pakistan Medical Association8, and Journal of Diabetes Endocrinology Association of Nepal (JDEAN).

-As a founder member and vice president, Kalra has contributed to setting up and strengthening the South Asian Federation of Endocrine Societies (SAFES).
-This contribution has been acknowledged by neighbouring countries, and he has been awarded Fellowship and life membership of Sri Lanka College of Endocrinologists (SLCE), as well as life membership of Pakistan Endocrine Society (PES).
+As a founder member and past President, Kalra has contributed to setting up and strengthening the South Asian Federation of Endocrine Societies (SAFES).
+This contribution has been acknowledged by neighbouring countries, and he has been awarded Fellowship and Life Membership of Sri Lanka College of Endocrinologists (SLCE), as well as life membership of Pakistan Endocrine Society (PES).

+Contribution to science and evidence base of Insulin therapy

+As of January 2024, Kalra has over 23,000 citations of his publications along with an H index of 68 and an i10-index of 439.
+His main focus has been insulin therapy.

+Basal

+Kalra has been abreast with the latest literature on insulin and has written several articles on their evolution and appropriate patient-centric use in different clinical settings.
+In addition to highlighting the key advantages of each type of basal insulins, specific articles have been written to help with their use in special populations including but not limited to pediatric populations and pregnancy.
+His work has not only focused on initiation but also on tips to intensify basal insulin therapy with specific emphasis on optimizing the insulin techniques for basal insulin.
+In addition to papers on type 2 diabetes, Kalra has extensively written on the role of different insulins in type 1 diabetes as well.

+Premixed

+Appropriate patient selection is one of key components of successful use of premixed insulin regime.
+Kalra has been the lead author for spearheading this concept in a comprehensive review in collaboration with authors from over 25 countries.
+He has also extensively published on the use of pre-mixed insulin during the fasting period of Ramadan and in another paper addressed the use of this formulation in special situations from initiation to intensification.

+He has also periodically published updates about the premixed insulins over the last decade including real-world evidence of newer co-formulations.